Dilshan97/android-sdk/README.md

 2. In `ITrueCallback.onSuccesProfileShared(TrueProfile)` verify that the previously generated identifier matches the one in TrueProfile.requestNonce.

 IMPORTANT: Truecaller SDK already verifies the Request-Response correlation before forwarding it to the your app.

+#### Generating Partner Key for Release Build

+Different app builds ( debug / release ) have different SHA1 fingerprints and hence would have different & unique partner keys, as a single partner key corresponds to a particular combination of package name and SHA1.
+You need to manage your debug / release builds by creating separate keys.

+In case you are using the app signing feature of google play store, when you upload your release build to the google play store, it assigns a new SHA1 fingerprint to your app - which might lead to UNAUTHORISED_PARTNER_KEY error for your app, since the partnerKey used by you in your app config was generated for a different SHA1, and hence won't work for the new SHA1.

+In this scenario, you need to note down the new SHA1 of your app from the Google Play Developer Console and then use this to generate a corresponding new "partnerKey" from the Truecaller Developer Portal.
+Use this new key in your app config and then upload the build on play store

 ### Supported languages for profile customization